PurpleSquirrelMedia/xr-unity/projects/8thWallXR-Tutorial/README.md

 The 8th Wall XR Unity package is available here:

-<a href='https://releases.8thwall.com/xr/unity/download/release' target='_blank'>https://releases.8thwall.com/xr/unity/download/release</a>
+<a href='https://www.8thwall.com/#unity' target='_blank'>https://www.8thwall.com/#unity</a>

 ## Install XR

 Add 8th Wall XR to your Unity project.
-Locate the .unityplugin file you just downloaded and simply double-click on it.
+Locate the xr-<version>.unityplugin file you just downloaded and simply double-click on it.
 A progress bar will appear as it's loaded.

 Once finished, a window will display the contents of the XR package.
 Leave all of the boxes checked and click "Import".